 One last thing, what if we find out that we are facing the wrong direction?
-What if our love for the world is increasing while our love for the brethren is decreasing decreasing?
-Is this a valid reason to throw in the towel and say goodbye to this “salvation thing”?
+What if our love for the world is increasing while our love for the brethren is decreasing?
+Is this a valid reason to throw in the towel and say goodbye to this “salvation business”?

 Absolutely not!
-It turns out that this realization is one of the best news you could have received all your life!
+It turns out that this realization is one of the best news you could ever receive all your life!
 As Musyimi puts it, realizing this deficiency in your life is actually “a sign of God’s mercy upon you!”

-Get your hear examined today.
+So take the test and get your heart examined today.
 Your life may just depend on it.